 Are you struggling with whiplash after a Miami accident?
 You may be entitled to compensation.
 Getting the money you need may involve tough negotiations with an insurance company.
 These companies will do whatever they can to limit or deny your claim.
 The personal injury attorneys at Lavent Law, P.A. can help.

 We will advocate on your behalf and force insurance companies to take responsibility for your whiplash injury.
 Our aggressive approach has helped us to recover millions for our injured clients.
-Call our Miami whiplash injury lawyers today to find out how we can help you get the money you deserve.
+Call our Miami personal injury lawyers today to find out how we can help you get the money you deserve.
 The first consultation is free, so call to get started on your injury case today.